Kevin Na cruises to 4-shot Colonial win with final-round 66

 Finau briefly was within a shot of Na early in the round, and the first-round leader was two back when Na birdied 14 about the same time Finau had a bogey at 16 to push the lead to four.
 Finau, looking for his second career win three years after his first, closed with a 68.

 It’s the first time since 2002-03 that consecutive Colonials were decided by more than one stroke.
-Defending champion Justin Rose, who won by three and was the highest-ranked player in the field at No. 3 this year, had his third score of par or worse, shooting 70 to finish 5 over.
+Rose, who won by three in 2018 and was the highest-ranked player in the field at No. 3 this year, had his third score of par or worse, shooting 70 to finish 5 over.

+Spieth made three putts from beyond 40 feet in the same tournament for the first time in his career — all in the first two rounds.
+But after making at least 127 feet of putts in each of the first three rounds, Spieth had just 46 — about a third of them on his only birdie at 18.

+“The hole just started to look a little smaller today,” Spieth said after a top-10 finish that followed his first top 20 of the season, a tie for third at the PGA Championship.
+“That can happen on random days.”

 For more AP golf coverage: https://apnews.com/apf-Golf and https://twitter.com/AP_Sports